Yoti Identity Verification within the UK Digital Identity and Attribute Trust Framework (UKDIATF)

 You are entitled to know what personal information we hold about you and to receive a copy of it.

 Please note that we do not have to share information about fraudulent indicators.
-You may contact the relevant fraud prevention agency for further information.
+In this case you must contact the relevant fraud prevention agency for further information.
+See the Fraud Bodies section above for the contact information.

 Correction rights